 - Generally reckless behavior

-However, if your brake lights were broken, and you stopped suddenly, leaving another driver little time to react and stop, you may be partly or wholly at fault for an accident.
+However, if your brake lights were broken and you stopped suddenly, leaving another driver little time to react and stop, you may be found partly or wholly at fault for an accident.

 Some rear-end collisions, especially those involving multiple cars, are challenging to understand.
 A driver may be doing everything right and still rear-end another vehicle.
-This can happen if they get rear-ended and end up pushed into the vehicle in front, for example.
+This can happen if they get rear-ended and are pushed into the vehicle in front of them, for example.
 There can also be other circumstances where fault falls on the driver in front, which can include:

 There are also other ways a driver in front can be responsible for causing a rear-end car accident.